Dpadilla85/HelpDesk-Home-Labs/README.md

-# Help Desk Simulation Home Lab
+# Help Desk Simulation Project

 ## Overview
 This project is a hands-on IT support and systems administration home lab built to simulate a real-world help desk environment.
 The lab was created using VirtualBox and includes Windows 11, Ubuntu Linux, and Windows Server 2022 systems.